recyclable · reusable · rewarding · minneapolis

 10 meals, two outcomes

-vs. honest plastic that gets reused.
+vs. plastic that gets reused.

 "eco-friendly" competitor